Skip to main content

 \[\ce{6 CO2 + 12 NADPH + 12 H^{+} + 18 ATP + 10 H2O → 2 glyceraldehyde-3-phosphate (G3P) + 12 NADP^{+} + 18 ADP + 16 P_i } \nonumber \]

-Remember that NADPH and ATP are produced in the light reactions in about the same ratio as they are used in the C3 cycle (2NADPH/3ATPs).
+Remember that NADPH and ATP are produced in the light reactions in about the same ratio used in the C3 cycle (2NADPH/3ATPs).
 The net 8 Pis made as products will react with 8 ADP to regenerate 8 ATP in the light reaction.
 The 9th Pi is incorporated in a triose-phosphate in the light reaction, so one Pi must be imported from the cytoplasm by an inner membrane triose-phosphate/phosphate translocator, which we will discuss below.
-In the dark, when ATP and NADPH are not produced, CO2 capture also is inhibited.
+In the dark, when ATP and NADPH are not produced, CO2 capture is also inhibited.

 A more detailed diagram showing the detailed reactions to regenerate ribulose 1,5-bisphosphate (Ru1,5BP) is shown in Figure \(\PageIndex{4}\).